geodetic-metrology-tools/LGC2/README.md

 ## Contributing

-All contributions are **warmly welcomed** — whether from CERN personnel, collaborators from other institutes, or independent developers interested in large-scale or geodetic metrology software.
+All contributions are **warmly welcomed** — whether from CERN personnel, collaborators from other institutes, or community contributors interested in large-scale or geodetic metrology software.

 ### How to Report Issues

-- **CERN contributors:**
+- **CERN contributors/Users:**
   Report or track issues on the [CERN Jira board](https://its.cern.ch/jira/browse/SUS).
-  All internal developments and bug reports must have a corresponding Jira issue.
+  All developments and bug reports must have a corresponding Jira issue.

-- **External contributors:**
+- **Open contributors:**
   Open a [GitHub Issue](https://github.com/geodetic-metrology-tools/LGC2/issues) to:
   - Report bugs
   - Suggest improvements or new features
   - Discuss documentation or CI/CD integration

-> Maintainers will ensure smooth coordination between the internal and public issue-tracking systems.
+> Maintainers will ensure smooth coordination between JIRA and GitHub issue-tracking systems.
+Some automatation from JIRA to Github could be implemented.
 > Future plans include publishing a consolidated project roadmap, milestone tracker, and CI/CD activity dashboard.

 ### How to Contribute Code

 This repository follows the standard **fork → pull request → review → merge** workflow.
-See the [`CONTRIBUTING.md`](./CONTRIBUTING.md) for details about how to contribute for **CERN personnel** and **externals**.
+See the [`CONTRIBUTING.md`](./CONTRIBUTING.md) for details about how to contribute.

 ---